On $\mathscr{M}$-arrangements of conics and lines with ordinary singularities: Introduction

 \section{Introduction}

-In the present paper, we study a relatively new class of plane curves known as $\mathscr{M}$-curves.
-These curves were recently introduced in \cite{JanLes} as a natural generalization of the classical known maximizing curves \cite{Persson}.
-The theory of maximizing curves of even degree is well-established and there are many interesting constructions of such curves.
-Note that maximizing plane curves admit only ${\rm ADE}$-singularities and these curves are free with the maximal possible degree of the associated Jacobian ideal.
-These objects are relatively difficult to construct due to these restrictive conditions.
-Recently, Dimca and Pokora introduced the notion of maximizing curves of odd degree in \cite{DimPok}.
-However, these objects are extremely rare; we are only aware of a few examples of maximizing curves of odd degree up to $9$.
-One solution to this problem is to introduce a slightly larger class of reduced plane curves that have similar properties to maximizing curves.
-Hence, the concept of $\mathscr{M}$-curves emerges.
-Let us present their definition in a concise way (cf. \cite[Definition 4.1 and Definition 4.7]{JanLes}). \begin{definition} Let $C = \{f=0\} \subset \mathbb{P}^{2}_\mathbb{C}$ be a reduced curve of degree $d\geq 5$ that admits only ${\rm ADE}$-singularities and simple elliptic singularities, i.e., these are ordinary quadruple points and $J_{2,0}$-singularities.
-Denote by $J_{f}$ the Jacobian ideal generated by the all partial derivatives of $f$.
-We say that $C$ is an $\mathscr{M}$-curve if
+In the present paper we study a relatively new class of plane curves, called \(\mathscr{M}\)-curves.
+These curves were recently introduced in \cite{JanLes} as a natural generalization of the classical maximizing curves introduced by Persson \cite{Persson}.
+The theory of maximizing curves of even degree is well-established, and several interesting constructions of such curves are known.
+Maximizing plane curves admit only \({\rm ADE}\)-singularities and are free curves whose Jacobian schemes have the largest possible degree.
+These conditions are rather restrictive, which makes explicit constructions difficult.
+Recently, Dimca and Pokora introduced maximizing curves of odd degree in \cite{DimPok}.
+Such curves seem to be extremely rare; at present, only a few examples are known and only in low degree.
+This motivates the study of a slightly larger class of reduced plane curves which still shares the key numerical and homological properties of maximizing curves.
+This is the point of view behind the notion of \(\mathscr{M}\)-curves.